Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Proof

 $\square$

 {\bf Proof for Theorem \ref{thm:delta}}\\ Because the conditions of Theorem \ref{thm:AN} hold for $d=s+1$, $\Delta(s+1)=\theta$ and the result in Proposition \ref{prop:AN} holds for $d=s+1$.

-We also need a similar convergence result for $\sqrt{k}\left(\tilde \theta_n(x,s)-\theta_n(x,s)\right)$.
-Clearly, the covariance of the limit is not necessary in the same form because $D^{(s)}$ is not guaranteed.
-However the condition \eqref{eq:Dd*} makes sure that the covariance exists.
-The tightness of the process still holds for $d=s$.
+We also need a similar convergence result for $\sqrt{k}(\tilde \Delta_n(x,s)-\Delta_n(x,s))$.
+Clearly, the covariance of the limit is not necessary in the same form because $D^{(s)}$ condition is not guaranteed.
+However the conditions in Theorem \ref{thm:delta} makes sure that the covariance exists and the tightness of the process still holds for $d=s$.
 Follow the same line as in the proof for Proposition \ref{prop:AN}, we have